-CJ 220 (3) Corrections and Rehabilitation.
-This course provides an overview of the rights of the convicted in the United States.
-Topics covered include Conviction, adjudication and their consequences, attacks upon validity of a conviction-past conviction, legal rights of probationers, prisoners, and parolees- an overview, and state and federal remedies for enforcement of prisoners' rights.

-CJ 304 (3) Juvenile Justice.
-An overview of the Juvenile Justice System in the United States and a case law approach to the topics of jurisdiction, adjudication, arrest search and seizure, preliminary procedures, initiation of proceedings, and the judicial process.

-- CJ 310 (3) Women in the Criminal Justice System.
+- adjudication and their consequences, attacks upon validity of a conviction-past conviction, legal rights of probationers, prisoners, and parolees- an overview, and state and federal remedies for enforcement of prisoners' rights. - CJ 304 (3) Juvenile Justice.
+Prerequisite: CJ 100.
+An overview of the Juvenile Justice System in the United States and a case law approach to the topics of jurisdiction, adjudication, arrest search and seizure, preliminary procedures, initiation of proceedings, and the judicial process. - CJ 310 (3) Women in the Criminal Justice System.
+Prerequisite: CJ 100.
 A critical analysis of women and crime.
 Includes theories about crime causation, the women's liberation movement and crime and women in prison. - CJ 326 (3) Issues and Procedures of Criminal Justice Research.
+Prerequisite: CJ 100.
 Acquaints the student with the procedures and techniques employed in criminal justice research.
 Emphasis is on the scientific processes of social research, problem development, the role of theory in research, research design, sampling, data collection, statistical analysis, table construction and interpretation. - CJ 328 (3) Offender's Rights.
+Prerequisite: CJ 100.
 Legal problems from conviction to release; presentence investigations, sentencing, probation and parole; incarceration, loss and restoration of civil rights.
 (Emphasis on practical SOC 102 legal problems confronting the probation and parole officer and the correctional administrator.) - CJ 330 (3) Community Corrections.
+Prerequisite: CJ 100.
 Techniques and procedures utilized in the supervision of adult and juvenile probationers and parolees.
-Preparation of social history, pre-hearing; and presentence investigation reports.
+Preparation of social history, pre-hearing; and pre-sentence investigation reports.
 Emphasis on practical problems confronting the probation and parole officer. - CJ 333 (3) Criminology.
+Prerequisites: CJ 100.
 Theories of the genesis of criminal behavior in terms of the person and the group; theories of crime and punishment. - CJ 399 (3) Introduction to Corporate Security.
+Prerequisite: CJ 100.
 This is a special workshop which informs students, practitioners, and citizens of the historical developments of security and the role of technology in recent developments.
 Focuses on loss prevention, risk management and safety for personnel in security. - CJ 440 (3) Comparative Study of Criminal Systems.
 Prerequisite: Prerequisite: CJ 100 and seven hours of senior standing.
 Comparison of American Criminal Justice System with that of other federated nations. - CJ 443 (3) Foundation of Criminal Investigation.
-Prerequisites: Prerequisite: CJ 100, six hours of senior standing.
+Prerequisites: Prerequisites: CJ 100, six hours of senior standing.
 Physical evidence, people, and documents; their pertinence to criminal investigation.
 Ethical problems; impact of legal systems on investigative process; elements of effective testimony.
 Lectures and case materials. - CJ 445 (3) Introduction to Criminalistics.
-Prerequisites: Prerequisite: CJ 100 and six hours of senior standing.
+Prerequisites: Prerequisites: CJ 100 and six hours of senior standing.
 Role of criminalistics as a forensic science.
 Investigative and probative values of clue materials such as fingerprints, blood, firearms, shoe impressions, tool imprints, and glass.
 Advantages and limitations of instrumental analysis; nature of expert testimony. - CJ 447 (3) Financial Investigations.
 Prerequisites: CJ 100, and CJ 443.
 Methods of tracing funds, recordkeeping, interviewing for detecting and resolving crimes, theoretical principles and applications of techniques.